Get inspired and ready to lead Maker projects in any K-12 classroom, for any academic content area

 Who should attend:

 Educators seeking to integrate Maker tools and habits into any K-12 classroom, for any academic content area.
 This course is designed for educators who lead Maker efforts in their schools by coaching or collaborating with other teachers to carry out Maker projects - e.g. Technology Integration Specialists, STEM Coordinators, and Makerspace Coordinators.
 A dedicated Makerspace is not required, as long as tools and materials will be available to students in their classrooms.
 We highly recommend coming in with some Maker experience.
-Learn and practice with a variety of Maker tools at our day-long Maker Skills workshops, offered throughout the year.
+Learn and practice with a variety of Maker tools at our day-long Maker Skills workshops.

 What you will Do and Learn